 What Does a Visit to Neuro-Rehabilitation Physiotherapy & Chiropractor Involve?

-A Full History is taken, which includes current concerns, past medical history, lifestyle, job, school and family.
-Next step involves a thorough neurological examination.
+A Full History is taken, which includes current concerns, past medical history, lifestyle, job, school, and family.
+The next step involves a thorough neurological examination.
 The aim is to test as many areas of the nervous system possible.

 The goal is to find if: